Guy Motors: 1930s

 Guy was able to endure the Depression due to orders from the War Office and by taking advantage of the 1930 Road Traffic Act which encouraged the development of lighter vehicles.
 They produced a 2-axle version of the BTX trolleybus, known as the BT model, in 1930, which was available with a 26 ft double deck body, or a 27 ft single deck body, and also produced some 23 ft chassis for export to Delhi.
 In 1933, the Arab bus chassis, designed for use with diesel engines, was launched and would prove a mainstay of Guy's success for the next twenty years.

 From the mid-1930s, the company became increasingly involved in the British re-armament programme, developing and producing military vehicles.
 In 1935, Guy submitted their new four-wheel Ant armoured car to military trials, where it impressed so much that 150 were ordered by the government.
 After this success, Guy began to concentrate solely on the production of military vehicles and, by 1938, Guy relied exclusively on Government contracts and had ended civilian production.
 During this time, Guy designed a new armoured car, the Quad Ant, which was welded rather than rivetted together.
-The original official contract specified that it had to be designed as a rivetted vehicle riveted construction, but Guy had suggested welding as being more suitable and effective.
+The original official contract specified that it had to be designed as a rivetted vehicle, but Guy had suggested welding as being more suitable and effective.
 To that end, they developed the necessary techniques, including rotating jigs, which meant that the bodies and turrets could be produced more quickly and cheaply.
 This new development made armoured vehicles much safer and is reported to have eventually saved the British government £100 million pounds, earning Guy a commendation from the Royal Commission.
 Initially though, the government's technical advisors were sceptical that welding armour plate, using these techniques, would be economical, so Guy offered to weld the first batch ordered, and if unsuccessful, to stand the cost.
 The vehicles were welded, and on examination by the British Army, the welding was found to have worked extremely well.
 Over time, it was further developed and became widely used in allied armoured vehicles, such as later models of the Churchill and Sherman tanks.
 By the time World War II started, Guys had built a total of 376 trolleybus chassis, but manufacture was then suspended until 1947.